parthenon-hpc-lab/parthenon/doc/sphinx/src/boundary_communication.rst

 ---------------------------

-As is described above, a one-dimensional buffer is packed and unpacked for each communicated field on each pair of blocks that share a unique topological element.
+As is described above, a one-dimensional buffer is packed and unpacked for each communicated field on each pair of blocks that share a unique topological element (below we refer to this as a variable-boundary buffer).
 For codes with larger numbers of variables and/or in simulations run with smaller block sizes, this can result in a large total number of buffers and importantly a large number of buffers that need to be communicated across MPI ranks.
 The latter fact can have significant performance implications, as each ``CommBuffer<T>::Send()`` call for these non-local buffers corresponds to an ``MPI_Isend``.
 Generally, these messages contain a small amount of data which results in a small effective MPI bandwith.
 Additionally, MPI implementations seem to have a hard time dealing with the large number of messages required.
 In some cases, this can result in poor scaling behavior for Parthenon.

 To get around this, we introduce a second level of buffers for communicating across ranks.
 For each ``MeshData`` object on a given MPI rank, coalesced buffers equal in size to all